How to Write a Dissertation Introduction?

 Address Ethical Considerations:

-Highlight how ethical standards like informed consent, participant confidentiality and data protection were maintained during the study.
+Highlight how ethical standards like participant confidentiality and data protection were maintained during the study.

-Example: “All those involved signed consent forms and their personal details were kept private and secret because they were made anonymous.”
+Example: “All those involved signed consent forms, and their details were kept private and secret because they were made anonymous.”

 Conclusion:

-How to Write a Dissertation Introduction lays the groundwork for everything else you write in your dissertation.
-It helps establish the right atmosphere for your research and guides your reader through your work.
+You should know how to write a dissertation introduction, as it sets the foundation for everything else you write in your dissertation.
+It builds the right tone for your research and guides your reader through your work.
 By stating your research problem, objectives, methodology and chapter structure, you are making sure the work is clear and organized.

 Search